mrPaq/autoHP/README.md

+#autoHP
-autoHP - Automation system to control lights, fans, and pumps for a hydroponic garden.
+##Automation system to control lights, fans, and pumps for a hydroponic garden.

+##Purpose
-Purpose - Control lights and pumps by timing events, and fans by sensor events.
+###Control lights and pumps by timing events, and fans by sensor events.

 Made to run on Linux, and control a Phidget 8/8/8 interface kit (see http://phidgets.com).
 This is python-based, but has a RESTful interface by incorporating a Flask server (http://flask.pocoo.org/) accessed by a php-based web interface.
 This allows for a rudimentary view of current status and provides relay override control.